Maia-Everett/lintian.eu/_posts/2024-05-04-warcraft-retrospective-24.md

 excerpt_separator: <!--more-->
 ---

-Last time, we saw Arthas lead the Scourge to the outskirts of Silvermoon, where he plans to raise Kel'Thuzad at the high elves' sacred font of power, the Sunwell.
+Last time, we saw Arthas lead the Scourge to the outskirts of Silvermoon, where he plans to raise Kel'Thuzad at the high elves' sacred font of power, ~~Comic Sans~~ the Sunwell.
 Meanwhile, this was playing in the background.

 {% youtube "https://www.youtube.com/watch?v=5SWGRsZai28" %}